BarboraLysa/Binging-Journey/README.md

 # B&J Binging Journey 🎬💜

-Welcome to **B&J Binging Journey**, app that i made for my SO and I to **track movies, TV shows, and anime**!
+Welcome to **B&J Binging Journey**, app that i made for my partner and I to **track movies, TV shows, and anime**!
 Keep our **watchlist**, rate what we’ve seen, and explore new films together — all in dark minimalistic interface with just a touch of purple, his favourite colour.

 ---